patwaw/torrent_handler/README.md

 Description
 ============
-<p>For now i am using transmission-remote backend to handle torrents but over time i want to outsource Transmission to torrent daemon i want to create.</p>
+<p>For now i am using transmission-remote backend to handle torrents but over time i want to outsource Transmission to libtorrent.</p>

 Requirements